-This may shock you (coming from me) but today I am going to help you find your dream lover, just waiting to have the perfect life long affair with you, beginning today and in real life!
+This may shock you (coming from me), but in this article I will help you find your dream lover, just waiting to have the perfect life long affair, beginning today in real life!

-Have you ever thought you knew something, only to have a life event make you realise you didn’t understand it at all?
+Have you ever thought you knew something, only to have a life event make you realise you didn’t?

-The first time this happened to me when I was hit by a car.
+The first happened to me when I was hit by a car.

-Of course, before this, I thought I knew cars were big, heavy and could hurt people.
-It wasn’t until one hit me however that it came to me I hadn’t understood this at all.
+Before this, I thought I knew that cars could hurt people.
+It wasn’t until one hit me, however, that it came to me that I hadn’t understood this at all.

-Before this cars were just sound and vision to me; a bit like watching a movie or watching TV.
-Then after my minor accident, I began to start ‘feeling’ the cars around me in the street.
-A new sensation had dawned in me, causing my whole body, not just my mind, to become aware that I had to watch out.
+Before this, cars were just sound and vision to me; a bit like watching a movie or watching TV.
+After my minor accident, I began to start ‘feeling’ the cars around me in the street.
+A new sensation had dawned in me, causing my whole body, not just my mind, to become aware I had to watch out.

-I had a similar experience with the story of Narcissus falling in love with his own reflection.
-Later experiencing my own very real personal redemption from my own narcissism.
+I recently had a similar experience with the story of Narcissus falling in love with his own reflection.
+A moment where I experienced a personal redemption from my own narcissism.

 There were a few events that led up to this breakthrough I want to share with you today.
-How in the matter of one week my own experience of myself and my life completely changed.
+How in the space of only one week my own experience of myself and my life completely changed.

-Narcissism nowadays tends to describes a self-centered person, which in reality has nothing to do with loving oneself.
+Narcissism nowadays tends to describe a self-centred person, which in reality has nothing to do with loving oneself.

 As the Greek myth explains, Narcissus was not in love with his true self, but a reflection of himself.
-Far from being ‘self centered’, Narcissus was totally unbalanced, gazing at what he thought was his ‘perfect lover’ (in reality his own reflection) in a pond.
-Not centered in himself at all, Narcissus is pictured gazing hopelessly at his shallow reflection in the outside world.
+Far from being ‘self-centred’, Narcissus was totally unbalanced, gazing at what he thought was his ‘perfect lover’ (in reality his own reflection) in a pond.
+Not centred in himself, Narcissus is pictured gazing hopelessly at his shallow reflection in the outside world.

 Longing for this perfect lover doesn’t only apply to people with narcissistic tendencies.
 Just like Echo in this same myth, people with codependent tendencies also long for their ‘perfect lover’, just as tragically, but in different ways.

 Someone with narcissistic tendencies searches for completion in the praise and admiration they can win from others for their own achievements: personal worth and glory they see reflected in the eyes of their admirers.
 The codependent, on the other hand, seeks their true ‘soul mate’ (who will know all of the codependent’s secret hopes, dreams and fears) but will often feel that this love lies locked behind the defensive walls of an aloof (and perhaps narcissistic) partner.
-Rather than looking for admiration, the codependent instead searches for the key to the ‘dark well’ their true love (who continues to reject them) has locked his or her heart in – so they can set it free and heal their cruel lover – at last freeing all the love and sympathy they are sure is waiting locked inside.
+Rather than looking for admiration, the codependent instead searches for the key to the ‘dark well’ their true love (who continues to reject them) has locked his or her heart inside—at last freeing all the love and sympathy they are sure they will find inside.

 This is the pain of the human condition – We cannot forget the love we crave, but the ways we search for it hurt ourselves along with the people around us, causing chaos, destruction and emotional pain.

-I hope this isn’t too disappointing for you, but the rock-solid truth is that only you can be your own perfect lover.
+I hope this isn’t too disappointing, but the rock-solid truth is that only you can be your own perfect lover.

-Now perhaps you are thinking “Oh yeah, loving myself and all that New Age rubbish, I have heard all that before.” or “Hey I have worked for years at loving myself, but it’s not the same as what my heart really craves.”
+Perhaps you are thinking now, “Oh yeah, loving myself and all that New Age rubbish, I have heard all that before.” or “Hey I have worked for years at loving myself, but it’s not the same as what my heart really craves.”
 Or perhaps you may even think this idea sacrilegious?

 If so, keep your mind open for just a moment (minds work better that way!) and give this idea half a chance.

-Because what I have described so far was only part of what hit me last year, and these ideas I am sharing are experiential, which (like getting hit by a car) means they are things you must experience to understand.
+Because what I have described so far was only part of what hit me last year, and these ideas I am sharing are experiential, which—like getting hit by a car—means to genuinely understand you must experience.

-If you truly want to experience self love and all that goes with it, you cannot just read this article, you will need to do things that may even scare you at first.
+If you truly want to experience self-love and all that goes with it, you cannot just parrot self-affirmations; instead, you will need to do some things that may even scare you at first.

-Before I get to that however, first I want you to simply imagine exactly how your dream lover would care for you.
-Even if you are married or in a relationship, give yourself permission to do this and be as detailed as you can.
-Remember the dreams you once had about your ideal love, the actors and perhaps songs that once evoked a picture of this person.
+Before I get to that, I want you to imagine—right now—exactly how your dream lover might care for you.
+Even if you are married or in a relationship, give yourself permission to do this and be as detailed as possible.
+Remember the dreams you once had about your ideal love, the actors and perhaps songs that once evoked a picture of this person in your mind.

-Maybe you imagined someone who would take care of you by cooking and making a nice home for you?
-Or someone who would support you emotionally and financially while you changed your occupation or went back to school?
-Or maybe you imagined someone who would give you the life you always wanted?
-Someone who was sympathetic to your emotional pain, and understood that you only made the mistakes that you have, because you were hurting, afraid or misunderstood?
+Maybe you imagined someone who would take care of you by cooking and making a lovely home for you?
+Or someone who would support you emotionally and financially while you went back to school and changed your occupation?
+Or maybe you imagined a person who would give you the life you always wanted?
+A person sympathetic to your emotional pain, who understands you only made the mistakes you have because you were hurting, afraid, or misunderstood?

-Or maybe you imagined someone who would carry you off to live in the neighbourhood or country where you always felt you really belong?
+Or maybe you imagined someone who would carry you off to live in the neighbourhood or country where you always felt that you belong?

-Whatever your fantasy, once you are ready, please stop and write down some notes about the following points (give yourself the gift of a lifetime);
+Whatever your fantasy, once you are ready, please stop and write down some notes about the following points and give yourself the gift of a lifetime;

 1. The character traits this person displays (such as beauty, strength, or honesty).